KHerashchenko/ghouls-goblins-and-ghosts-boo/README.md

 My first Kaggle competition.

 This is my first submit for Kaggle competition https://www.kaggle.com/c/ghouls-goblins-and-ghosts-boo.
 The aim is to classify type of mystic creature by given features.

+In this project Random Forest Classifier is used as a model.